unl/UNL_UndergraduateBulletin/README.md

 # The UNL Undergraduate Bulletin

-This is the source for the 2010-2011 UNL Undergraduate Bulletin website.
+This is the source for the [UNL Undergraduate Bulletin website](http://bulletin.unl.edu/undergraduate/).

 ## SETUP